Severed Survival

-Severed Survival is the debut album by Autopsy released in 1989.
-This album somewhat continues in the style of Reifert's former band Death.
-Lyrically the band thrives heavily on horror, death and gore concepts; nevertheless these are not inspired directly by horror movies, although the title track is based on Stephen King's short story "Survivor Type."
-The album was very influential for future death metal acts such as Cannibal Corpse, Entombed, and Dismember.
-It was also a pioneer of gore lyrics.
-The album features Steve DiGiorgio on bass.
+Severed Survival is the debut album by American death metal band Autopsy, released by Peaceville Records on April 24, 1989.

+Background and recording

+Cutler said the album's tracks were composed by "[getting] really stoned and playing guitar."
+Recording for the album began after Coralles had been in the band for approximately seven days.
+Although Peaceville Records allotted the band a USD$5,000 budget to produce the album, they "spent half of it on weed."
+The remaining funds gave the band four days to complete the album, and it was finished with very few overdubs.
+At the time, the band did not disclose to their label that they had used their funds to buy marijuana.
+Despite the album's bass guitar tracks having been performed by Steve Di Giorgio of Sadus, Ken Sorvali is credited for this role.
+According to Cutler, the band was under the impression that Sorvali would be in the band, so he was listed in the album's notes.
+Di Giorgio, who had already known the band, was recruited as an "emergency bass player" and quickly recorded his bass tracks on the album after only a few times practicing with the band.

+Release history

+Severed Survival was originally released by Peaceville Records on April 24, 1989.
 Various re-releases exist with different bonus tracks and bonus CDs.
 Furthermore, a different cover exists for this album, which depicts the point of view of the person receiving the autopsy.

-The album is notable for its bass sound which was mixed much higher than all the other tracks.

 To coincide with the album's 20th anniversary, Peaceville Records released a special two-disc edition of Severed Survival on February 23, 2009.
 It includes rare rehearsal and live material for a bonus disc as well as demo versions of two songs — "Mauled to Death" and "Human Genocide" — which did not make the final cut on the original album.
 Also featured in the package is a booklet with notes by the band themselves, detailing the history of Autopsy's early years, with rare photos and images.
 The reissue also includes two new Autopsy tracks that were recorded in September 2008, and are included on the reissue's second disc.